Graph Neural Network Based Access Point Selection for Cell-Free Massive MIMO Systems: Graph neural network based access point selection

 \subsection{System Model}

 We consider a cell-free system consisting of $L$ APs and $K_t$ UEs which are trying to establish a connection with the cell-free network at the time instance $t$.
-In order to predict the links between the AP nodes and UE nodes we consider two graphs where first one is formed using only the $L$ AP nodes and second one is formed using both $L$ AP nodes and $K_t$ UE nodes.
-Since the algorithm can be repeated for each time instance henceforth, we denote number of UE in the graph as $K$.
-Furthermore, the set of APs and UEs represented by $\mathcal{L}$ and $\mathcal{K}$ respectively.
+In order to predict the links between the AP nodes and the UE nodes we consider two graphs where first one is formed using only the $L$ AP nodes and second one is formed using both $L$ AP nodes and $K_t$ UE nodes.
+Since the algorithm can be repeated for each time instance, henceforth, we denote the number of UEs in the graph as $K$.
+Furthermore, the set of APs and the set of UEs are represented by $\mathcal{L}$ and $\mathcal{K}$, respectively.